jumpinjackie/mapguide-react-layout/KNOWN_ISSUES.md

    * URLs loaded into the task pane push actual entries into the browser's navigation stack

  * Toolbars
-   * Only one level of menu nesting is supported.
-Flyouts within Flyouts is not supported/implemented.
    * Toolbars in vertical orientation currently make no attempts to gracefully handle overflow when the toolbar has more items than the physical screen/container space allows.

 Commands